imhurl23/MNIST_ANN_Classifiers/README.md

 # Project Purpose
 This project outlines 5 different models for digit classification of the MNIST dataset
 * each model can be invoked and trained by running python Classifier_{SUFFIX}.py
-* *note* This project was completed as an extention of coursework for CSC3022 at the University of Cape Town.
+* *note*: This project was completed as an extention of coursework for CSC3022 at the University of Cape Town.

 # How to run
 make